kfehlhauer/blg/content/posts/two-scala-libraries-every-de-should-know.md

 ```
 At this point, we will have successfully transformed JSON to Parquet.

-Next, we will read the `vehicle.parquet` file we just created.
+We can verify our write step was successful by reading back the parquet file that was just created.
 We read the Parquet functionally and handle closing file resources gracefully.
-Then we display the contens in the vehicle case classes.
+Then we display the contents in the vehicle case classes.
 ```[scala]
 import com.github.mjakubowski84.parquet4s.ParquetReader